-- Obtain the CNAME of a CDN domain.
+- Obtain the CNAME domain for an accelerated domain.

 - In the left-side navigation pane, click Domain Names.

-- On the Domain Names page, copy the CNAME of a CDN domain.
+- On the Domain Names page, copy the CNAME domain of your accelerated domain.

 - Add a CNAME record.

 - Log on to the Alibaba Cloud DNS console.